 With the coming of the Fall "season" with its brilliant October weddings, it is the pleasure of the Warren store to announce a showing of Sterling silver which, perhaps, excels any previous presentation!
 Unsurpassed in character and versatility, the entire Warren collection is dignified by an unmistakable air of distinction-yet the price range meets the requirements of the most limited expenditure.
 Chas.
 W. Warren & Co.

+Diamond Merchants and Jewelers

+1504 Washington Blvd., at Clifford

+The WILEYS

+Formerly the Holland Tea Room, Detroit

+2971 Jefferson Avenue at McDougall

+Phone Edgewood 5261

+Caterers

-Diamond Merchants and Jewelers 1504 Washington Blvd., at Clifford The WILEYS Formerly the Holland Tea Room, Detroit and recently of New York 2971 Jefferson Avenue at McDougall > Phone Edgewood 5261 aterers For all functions, large or small.
-RECEPTIONS, AFTERNOON TEAS, LUNCHEONS, DIN-NERS, WEDDING RECEPTIONS, ETC. They are prepared to take orders for CAKES, SAND-WICHES, SALADS, ENTREE, DESSERTS, ICES: ETC. In addition to outside catering the house is admirably adapted to the giving of all entertainments, large and small, RECEPTIONS, TEAS, II'EDDINGS.
-BRIDGE PARTIES, LUNCHEONS, DINNERS, ETC., with incomparable food and perfect service.
+For all functions, large or small.
+RECEPTIONS, AFTERNOON TEAS, LUNCHEONS, DIN-NERS, WEDDING RECEPTIONS, ETC.

+They are prepared to take orders for CAKES, SAND-WICHES, SALADS, ENTREES, DESSERTS, ICES, ETC.

+In addition to outside catering the house is admirably adapted to the giving of all entertainments, large and small, RECEPTIONS, TEAS, WEDDINGS, BRIDGE PARTIES, LUNCHEONS, DINNERS, ETC., with incomparable food and perfect service.

 Apartment for Rent-2 Rooms and Bath.